 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-ENGL 142 - Rehearsal and Performance or ENGL 146 - Advanced Technical Theater For ENGL 142: ENGL 132 4 credits ENGL 241- Introduction to Shakespeare (recommended) or ENGL 190 - Introduction to Literature or ENGL 211 - Survey of British Literature: From Beginnings to 1750 or ENGL 212 - Survey of British Literature: From 1750 to the Modern Era or ENGL 221- Survey of American Literature: From the Beginnings to the Civil War or ENGL 222- Survey of American Literature: From the Civil War to the Present or ENGL 245 - World Literature: From Antiquity to 1500 or ENGL 246 - World Literature: From 1500 to the Present or ENGL 250- African-American Literature I or ENGL 251- African-American Literature II or ENGL 260 - Women in Literature or ENGL 265- Science Fiction ENGL 101 with a grade of "C" or better 3 credits Writing Intensive ART 101 - Visual Communication or ART 103 - History of Art: Ancient to Renaissance or BLAS 101 - Introduction to Black Studies or HIST 103 - United States History: The 20th Century or HIST 121 - Global History: I or HUM 101 - Cultural Traditions or MUS 103 - Introduction to Music or MUS 121 - Modern American Music or World Language 3 credits DVP 150 - Producing and Directing Techniques for Digital Video Production or ENGL 107 - Society and Mass Communications or ENGL 120 - Voice and Articulation or ENGL 136 - Movement and Dance II or ENGL 136 - Advanced Technical Theater or ENGL 205 - Creative Writing or ENGL 271 - The Language of Film or ENGL 282 - Scriptwriting or PHOT 104 - Introduction to Video Production For DVP 150: PHOT 104 with a grade of "B" or better For ENGL 107: ENGL 102, which may be taken concurrently For ENGL 136: ENGL 135 or permission of Department Head For ENGL 205 and ENGL 271: ENGL 101 with a grade of "C" or better For ENGL 282: ENGL 205 3 credits General Elective 3 credits
+ENGL 142 - Rehearsal and Performance or ENGL 146 - Advanced Technical Theater For ENGL 142: ENGL 132 4 credits ENGL 241- Introduction to Shakespeare (recommended) or ENGL 190 - Introduction to Literature or any other 200-level literature course ENGL 101 with a grade of "C" or better 3 credits ART 101 - Visual Communication or ART 103 - History of Art: Ancient to Renaissance or BLAS 101 - Introduction to Black Studies or HIST 103 - United States History: The 20th Century and Beyond or HIST 121 - World History: The Distant Past or HIST 221 - African American History After 1865 or HUM 101 - Cultural Traditions: Ancient to 13th Century or MUS 103 - Introduction to Music or MUS 121 - Modern American Music or World Language For HUM 101: ENGL 101 which may be taken concurrently 3 credits DVP 150 - Producing and Directing Techniques for Digital Video Production or ENGL 107 - Society and Mass Communications or ENGL 120 - Voice and Articulation or ENGL 136 - Movement and Dance II or ENGL 146 - Advanced Technical Theater or ENGL 205 - Creative Writing or ENGL 271 - The Language of Film or ENGL 282 - Scriptwriting or PHOT 104 - Introduction to Video Production For DVP 150: PHOT 104 with a grade of "B" or better For ENGL 107: ENGL 102, which may be taken concurrently For ENGL 136: ENGL 135 or permission of Department Head For ENGL 205 and ENGL 271: ENGL 101 with a grade of "C" or better For ENGL 282: ENGL 205 3 credits General Elective 3 credits

-ENGL 120 and 136 are performance based; ENGL 107, 205, 282 are of interest for writers, ENGL 271 and PHOT 151 for an interest in directing.
+\ENGL 120 and 136 are performance based; ENGL 107, 205, 282 are of interest for writers, ENGL 271 and PHOT 151 for an interest in directing.

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under ElectronicForms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
-A more detailed explanation of the CollegeÕs general education requirements is also available.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
+A more detailed explanation of the College's general education requirements is also available.